arista-eosext/TCPCheck/README.md

     after recovery of Neighbor.
 Mandatory parameter.
     - REGEX is a regular expression to use to check the output of the http response.
 Mandatory parameter.
     - URLPATH is the specific path when forming the full URL.
 This is optional.
 Default is just the root '/'.
     - VRF is if you want the HTTP requests to use a specific VRF.
-This is option.
+This is optional.
 The default VRF will be used if not set.
 ```

 The CONF_FAIL and CONF_RECOVER files are just a list of commands to run at failure or at recovery.
 These commands